eunomia-bpf/bpftime/documents/build-and-test.md

 ## Testing

-Run the test suite to validate the implementation:
+Run the test suite for runtime to validate the implementation:

 ```bash
 make test